-You start walking through the forest to the crater floor and then turn steeply up to Miakamba Hut with a possible additional walk to the crater floor.
-After ascending 1,000m and walking for about 5-6 hrs (10km) you arrive at Miriakamba Hut.
+You’ll begin your hike by walking through the forest to the crater floor and then start a steep ascent to Miriakamba Hut with a possible additional walk to the crater floor.
+After the 1000m ascent and a 10km (5-6 hours) walk, you will reach Miriakamba Hut.

-Starting with a gentle hill you turn on a path which climbs steeply through a forest.
-After crossing several streambeds you will reach the saddle Hut at 3,570m.
-You will ascend 1,050m in 4km of walking (usually this will take about 2-4 hrs).
-Clients may walk another 2 hrs to and from little Meru Peak for extra acclimatization opportunities.
+Your trek will begin on a gentle hill.
+You will turn on a path which steeply climbs through a forest.
+After crossing several streambeds, you will arrive at the saddle hut at 3570m.
+You will then ascend 1050m in a 4km (2-4 hours) walk, but you will walk another 2hr to and from Meru peak for acclimatization purposes.

-You will wake at 2am and begin and begin your climb to the top of Mt.
+You will wake up at 2:00 A.M and begin your hike to the top of Mt.
 Meru.
-The walk up to the summit is along a very narrow ridge along the slope of outer wall of the crater and the sheer cliff of the inner wall.
-This is one of the most exhilarating and dramatic sections of the trek.
-You reach the peak after 1,000m height gain in 5km of hiking (about 4-5 hrs).
-The descent back down to the Saddle Hut takes approximately 2-3 hours.
+The walk to the summit takes you through a very narrow ridge along the slope of the outer wall of the crater and the sheer cliff of the inner wall.
+This is one of the most exciting and breathtaking sections of the hike.
+After a 1000m ascent (about 5km, 4-5 hours walk), you will reach the peak.
+The walk down to saddle hut is about 2-3 hours long.